JOSEPH SHEPHERD MILLER, ESQ.

 Joe is currently a member of the Center for Democracy and Technology's

-Advisory Committee, Google's Next Gen Policy Leaders cohort, and was recognized as a Media Trailblazer by the Consumer Electronics Show in 2019.
+Advisory Council, Google's Next Gen Policy Leaders cohort, and was recognized as a Media Trailblazer by the Consumer Electronics Show in 2019.
 He is also a recipient of the Rainbow Push Coalition's 2019 Media and Technology Inspiring Leaders Award.